rganin/magelight/README.md

     - ReCaptcha - a ReCaptcha captcha input with validation
     - Select - generic select box
     - Textarea - generic textarea
+- Support for any custom field with element-based constructor or phtml template

 Requirements
 ---------